Pranjalya/student-data-centre/README.md

 # You liked it?

 - Star the GitHub repo ;)
-- If you want to work further and update on this, do fork and submit pull requests, I'll look on it
+- If you want to work further and update on this, do fork and submit pull requests, I'll definitely take a look at it
 - Enjoy, please! :D

 **********************************************************************